Voriconazole (By mouth)

 - It is best to take this medicine at least 1 hour before or 1 hour after a meal.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
-Do not refrigerate or freeze the mixed suspension.
-The mixed suspension should be kept at room temperature and used within 14 days.
-Throw away any unused medicine for more than 14 days.
-Ask your doctor if you need a new prescription.
+Do not refrigerate or freeze the oral liquid.
+Store it at room temperature and use it within 14 days.

 Drugs and Foods to Avoid